-It is difficult to determine what an average settlement for wrongful death lawsuits is because cases differ, and two outcomes are the same.
+It is difficult to determine what an average settlement for wrongful death lawsuits is because cases differ, and no two outcomes are the same.
 Also, statistical resources for calculating the average compensation for wrongful death cases do not exist.

-Factors That Affect the Value of a Wrongful Death Settlement
+Factors That Affect a Wrongful Death Settlement

-Every wrongful death lawsuit has inherent differences that a lawyer can evaluate to help you determine the appropriate amount to request in your case.
-An attorney cannot guarantee that you will receive that specific amount, but they can assess several factors to make your case for fair compensation.
-These factors may include:
+Every wrongful death lawsuit has inherent differences that a lawyer from our firm can evaluate to help you determine the appropriate amount to request in your case.
+Our attorneys cannot guarantee that you will receive that specific amount, but we can assess several factors to make your case for fair compensation.

 - The decedent’s age